jakubzahumensky/microscopy_analysis/Fiji macros/results_table_legend.md

 This repository contains **Fiji (ImageJ) macros for automatic analysis of microscopy images**.
-Their use is explained in detail in the **Zahumensky & Malinsky *bioRxiv* preprint: https://doi.org/10.1101/2024.03.28.587214**.
+Their use is explained in detail in the **Zahumensky J., Malinsky J. Live cell fluorescence microscopy—an end-to-end workflow for high-throughput image and data analysis**. *Biology Methods and Protocols*, Volume 9, Issue 1, 2024, bpae075, (doi: https://doi.org/10.1093/biomethods/bpae075).
 The following text describes the output of the analysis, i.e., the *Results table*.

 # **The *Results table***